Cellular automaton for spinor gravity in four dimensions: Alternating updating and coarse graining

 \subsection{Reflected updatings}

-The switch automaton with interactions~\eqref{A10},~\eqref{IN1} is invariant under certain lattice reflections and rotations combined with flavor rotations.
+The automaton with interactions defined by the local factor or associated fermionic action~\eqref{IN2}, with eqs.~\eqref{A10},~\eqref{IN1}, is invariant under certain lattice reflections and rotations combined with flavor rotations.
 It is not invariant under lattice reflections or rotations alone.
 As a consequence, the naive continuum limit~\eqref{IN4} is not rotation invariant.
 Rotation invariance of the naive continuum limit can be achieved if we change the updating rule of a given cell for consecutive steps of the updating.
 We will first consider a sequence of six steps.
 For each step the updating is given for individual cells, and we alternate the cell-lattice according to the previous discussion of shifted cells.

 The first step is given by the rules~\eqref{A10},~\eqref{IN1}.
 In the second step we employ an updating that is obtained by acting with a reflection $S_{yz}$ on the previous one, together with an additional minus sign.
 This yields